Sleep and Brain Health: How Quality Sleep Enhances Cognitive Function

 In this article, we’ll delve into how getting proper rest can enhance cognitive function and keep you sharp.

-We’ll look at the importance of sleep stages, how sleep contributes to memory consolidation and decision-making processes, and the connection between sleep and mental health.
+We’ll look at the importance of sleep stages, how sleep contributes to and decision-making processes, and the connection between sleep and mental health.

 Armed with strategies for improving sleep quality and understanding the role diet and exercise play in achieving restful nights, you’ll be equipped to monitor your progress effectively.